 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-ILO 4 Demonstrate an understanding of wellbeing, sustainability, engineering ethics and human factors in the design context by examining the engineer’s obligations to the environment, the society, their clients, and to the profession.
+- demonstrate an understanding of wellbeing, sustainability, engineering ethics and human factors in the design context by examining the engineers obligations to the environment, the society, their clients, and to the profession.

 Please note: international students should refer to this page to get an indicative course cost.